On this page

 The two main types of CLL are:

-• B-cell chronic lymphocytic leukemia: Affects B cells and makes up most CLL cases; hairy cell leukemia is a type of B-cell chronic lymphocytic leukemia
+• B-cell chronic lymphocytic leukemia: Affects B cells and makes up most CLL cases; hairy cell leukemia (HCL) is a type of B-cell chronic lymphocytic leukemia

 Diagnosing chronic lymphocytic leukemia